Pattern — WebSocket¶

 The connection state machine¶

 The canonical states form a hierarchical machine. :connecting, :authenticating, and :connected sit under a single compound parent :active because they share one critical invariant: the live socket actor must outlive all three.
-Anchoring the :invoke on the parent — not on :connecting — keeps the actor alive across the success-path transitions (:connecting → :authenticating → :connected) without re-spawning a fresh socket each time the leaf changes.
+Anchoring the :spawn on the parent — not on :connecting — keeps the actor alive across the success-path transitions (:connecting → :authenticating → :connected) without re-spawning a fresh socket each time the leaf changes.

 | State | Meaning |